JM-Mendez/fountain-js/readme.md

 # Fountain

-A JavaScript parser for Fountain formated scripts that is compatible with Node.js and Browserify.
+A JavaScript parser for Fountain formated scripts that has no dependencies

 ## Install

-    npm install fountain-js
+    include it like any other script

 ## Use

-    var fountain = require('fountain-js');

     // Give it a callback
-    fountain.parse(string, function (output) {
+    parser.parse(string, function (output) {
       // output.title;
       // output.credit;
       // output.authors;